Carob: Benefits, Nutrition Facts & How to Use It

 Carob gum for vomiting or reflux

-Mix 1 tablespoon of carob gum with 1 glass of water and then drink.
-For babies, the measurement should be 1.2 to 2.4 g of gum for 120 ml of milk.
+Mix 1 tablespoon of carob gum in a glass of water and drink the mixture.
+For infants, use 1.2 to 2.4 grams of carob gum per 120 milliliters of milk.

 Carob flour for diarrhea

-Mix 25 g of flour in 1 glass of water or warm milk.
+Mix 25 g of flour in one glass of water or warm milk.
 Drink after each episode of diarrhea.
-This recipe with carob flour when combined with sunflower seed and rice flour can also be used to treat diarrhea for babies and pregnant women.
+When combined with sunflower seed flour and rice flour, this carob flour mixture can also be used to help manage diarrhea in babies and pregnant people.

 Below are some healthy recipes that use carob flour: